Wanted: Volunteer Bark Rangers

 What is the next step?

 To apply to be a Bark Ranger, please fill out the volunteer application.
 If you have any additional questions, contact Animal Control Officer Karen O'Reilly at oreilly.k [at] police.westonma.gov .

 Which trails will I be visiting?

 Our main focus is our two most popular properties: Cat Rock Park and the Ash Street Reservoir; however, we are more than happy to have Bark Rangers visit any of our Conservation Land properties.
-Please let us know on the application.
+Please let us know your preference on the application.

 Will I have to sign up for time slots?